wp-plugins/wp-spreadplugin/readme.txt

 Please use the extended shortcode.
 This will overwrite the default plugin settings just for the page, where you have added this shortcode.

+= The infinity scroll always repeats all of my articles on and on and on and.. =

+This might be a problem resulting of a special URL structure (permalinks).
+In this case, please have a look at your wordpress settings -> permalinks.
+If you don't want to change this setting to another one, please let me know the structure to check it.

 == Screenshots ==

 1. The Output 1